mrpbueno/tarifador/README.md

 ## Description

-**Tarifador** is an advanced **Call Accounting and Billing** module for FreePBX.
+**Tarifador** is an advanced **Call Accounting and Billing** module for FreePBX®.
 It is designed to provide administrators and managers with detailed analysis and cost tracking of phone calls.

 The module allows for precise cost calculation based on customizable rate decks and offers a comprehensive visual dashboard to monitor call traffic and expenses effectively.